-- 1. With the vehicle at a complete stop, set the parking brake. - 2.
-Put the gearshift in P (Park) (automatic transmission) or the neutral position (manual transmission), turn off all accessories and start the engine. - 3.
-Run the engine until it reaches normal operating temperature. - 4.
+1. With the vehicle at a complete stop, set the parking brake.

+2. Put the gearshift in P (Park), turn off all accessories and start the engine.

+- 3. Run the engine until it reaches normal operating temperature. - 4.
 Allow the engine to idle for at least one minute. - 5.
-Turn the A/C on and allow the engine to idle for at least one minute. - 6.
-Drive the vehicle to complete the relearning process. - The vehicle may need to be driven 10 miles (16 km) or more to relearn the idle and fuel trim strategy.
+Turn the A/C on and allow the engine to idle for at least one minute.